jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 We can visualize the derivative of the sigmoid function behaves like a gate to the loss signal.
 If the input is > 5 or <-5, the derviative is small and it blocks most of the loss signal to propagage backward.
 So nodes on its left sides learn less.

-In additon, the chain rule in the gradient descent has a multiplication effect.
+In addition, the chain rule in the gradient descent has a multiplication effect.
 If we multiple numbers smaller than one, it diminishes quickly.
 On the contrary, if we multiple numbers greater than one, it explodes.

 $$
 0.1 \cdot 0.1 \cdot 0.1 \cdot 0.1 \cdot 0.1 = 0.00001